 Jambi City Jambi, Indonesia Travel Guide

-Year-round, lightweight, breathable fabrics are your best choice.
+Year-round, lightweight, breathable cloths are your best choice.
 Opt for cotton, linen, or moisture-wicking synthetic materials.
 These fabrics allow air circulation and do not stay wet for long.
 Loose-fitting shorts, skirts, t-shirts, and lightweight blouses are suitable for daytime.

 Indonesia is a predominantly Muslim country.
-Dressing modestly shows respect for local culture.
+Dressing modestly demonstrates respect for local culture.
 Women should cover shoulders and knees.
 Avoid overly revealing clothing, especially in public areas or religious sites.
 A Lightweight scarf is useful for covering hair if entering a mosque.

 Consider Waterproof sandals or sturdy, closed-toe shoes for wet conditions or uneven terrain.